Ph.D., Columbia University

 Andrew J. Kappel Prize in Literary Criticism, 2012

-Her articles have appeared in such journals as Twentieth-Century Literature, Woolf Studies Annual, and Virginia Woolf Miscellany, as well as in essay collections including Communal Modernisms, ed.
+Her articles have appeared or are forthcoming in such journals as Journal of Modern Literature, Twentieth-Century Literature, Woolf Studies Annual, and Virginia Woolf Miscellany, as well as in essay collections including Communal Modernisms, ed.
 Emily Hinnov et al. (New York: Palgrave, 2013).